jameseck/pdb/README.md

 -f 'osfamily,memorysize_mb<1000'
 This will include the osfamily fact in the output and select nodes where the memorysize_mb fact is less than 1000

+Debugging:

+If you add the "-d" option, a bunch of extra information will be output on stderr.  "-d" will also prevent the ansible inventory files from being deleted.
+You can find these files at ~/.pdb/pdb_inventory*